 Cue baby number two!

-I’m a firm believer in a balanced diet and maintaining a well nourished lifestyle, but when you’re running on an empty bank of vitamins and minerals and have an increasing debt accruing from a now growing foetus as well as a breast fed toddler, change and future benefits are not enough.
+I’m a firm believer in a balanced diet and maintaining a well nourished lifestyle, but when you’re running on an empty bank, deficienct of vitamins and minerals and have an increasing debt accruing from a now growing foetus as well as a breast fed toddler, possible change and future benefits are not enough.
 Everyone, me included needs to be sustained in this very minute, not eventually!
 And this ratchet tooth wasn’t a bi-product of forgetting to brush my teeth; no matter how rushed I’ve never missed that part of my routine.
-So, good oral hygiene wasn’t enough on it’s own and not being able to report back to Krypton for a re-boost, if I was going to continue feeding 3 humans from my one mortal self, I definitely needed some form of helpful side-kick.
+Not being able to report back to Krypton for a re-boost, if I was going to continue feeding 3 humans from my one mortal self, I definitely needed some form of helpful side-kick.

 I’m not gonna lie, it was a minefield of emotions taking them in the beginning, I felt like a failure not being able to provide my babies with everything all by myself, but I’m not wonder woman or super girl- who is?
 And so a lot of things have had to change and a lot of things have taken their natural courses and changed themselves, for the best.
 Bubba number one self weaned; love that kid!
 And pregnancy hit it’s 20th week and welcomed the waddle as my groaning hips widened and slowed in their pace; whether I liked it or not.
 Taking my supplements have helped me not only regain my strength, but be present in these mile stones.
 They’ve picked me up and put me back on track and even though every once in a while the house work has had to take the back seat that I’d previously evacuated, regaining a strong immune system and reclaiming my over all general health have helped me to get my shiz together!

--RDA of much needed vits, hit : check
+- RDA of much needed vitamins, hit ✅

 People often worry about supplements and the idea of them being a synthetic exchange for what should be sourced naturally and it’s true, fresh is best.
 However, when that’s just not possible (as in life it so often isn’t), nourished needs to be your minimum priority and if you can achieve that in under a minute by taking a supplement while you reconfigure your life, then thats responsible adulting, not selfish, not stupid just sensible!

 Whether you’re a mum of some/one/to be, you have a right to access free supplements tailored to your needs.
 These can be obtained via your GP and/or midwife.
-For more info visit the NHS home page.
+For more info visit the NHS home page or heres another fantastic article on how supplements affect your pregnancy from Mom Loves Best.